-In lieu of the economic scenario 12 equity returns, as described in Section 7.G.1.a.ii for the deterministic reserve, use 105% of the amount spent on options, accumulated to the end of the option settlement period.
+In lieu of the economic scenario 12 equity returns, as described in Section 7.G.1.a.ii for the deterministic reserve, use 100% of the amount spent on options, accumulated to the end of the option settlement period.
 The 1-year U.S. Treasury rate will be used for accumulation.

-For the scenarios described in Section 7.G.2 for the stochastic reserve, use scenario equity returns appropriate for the underlying basis for credited interest, along with mechanics of the underlying options that reflect caps, floors, and participation rates.
+For the scenarios described in Section 7.G.2 for the stochastic reserve, use scenario equity returns applicable to the underlying basis for credited interest, along with mechanics of the underlying options that reflect caps, floors, and participation rates.

 Attachment B: Supporting analysis